shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 To make the squelch change permanent to a Channel, press **Function + Green** to enter the Channel Details screen, and then press **Function + Green** again to save the channel data to the codeplug.

-Note.
+*Note:*

-If RX CTCSS is enabled, this has priority over the squelch control, and lowering the squelch threshold will not cause the squelch to be opened.
+- If RX CTCSS is enabled, this has priority over the squelch control, and lowering the squelch threshold will not cause the squelch to be opened.

 #### 1750Hz Tone for repeater operation